 Back-to-School Pillow Wreath

 Create this fun and colorful pillow wreath!
-This makes a wonderful gift for your favorite teacher or the perfect decoration for your at-home learning space.
+This makes a wonderful gift for your favorite teacher or the perfect decoration for your home learning space.
 We hang ours up every September to welcome the new school year.
-Free pattern for an adorable pencil pillow!
+Learn how to make this fun wreath and grab the free pattern for an adorable pencil pillow!

-Good morning!
+Hello Crafty Friends!
 Today I have a fun new pillow wreath to share with you!
-This back-to-school pillow wreath is perfect for the month of September and also makes a great teacher wreath.
+This back-to-school pillow wreath is perfect for the month of September.
+It also makes a great teacher wreath!
 I have been slowly working to create a pillow wreath for every month of the year and am so excited with how this one turned out.

 I have already made a bunch of pillow wreaths with themes ranging from Christmas to football.
 I love pillow wreaths because of how versatile they are – you can make a wreath for any holiday or theme imaginable.
 I attribute my obsession with pillow wreaths to my mom who made our first one around the time I was born.
 She taught me how to make them and now it’s a fun little hobby we share.